mirgow/Network-and-Branch-Simulations/README.md

 Finally, the `BranchedPolymerAnalysis.ipynb` notebook then can be run for all analyses of outputs.

 ## Contact
-Much of this procedure and information is distilled, as a byproduct of research I conducted throughout college.
-If you'd like more information, feel free to contact me @`cybercyclonedude@gmail.com`!
+Much of this procedure and information is distilled.
+For more information, please contact us authors @`avlad@college.harvard.edu` and @`mihirgwd@gmail.com`!